Once Upon a Time (TV series): Casting

 The role of Rumplestiltskin / Mr. Gold was given to Robert Carlyle, after having been written with him in mind, though the writers initially thought he would not accept the part.
 Horowitz recalled Carlyle's prison sequence, which was the actor's first day on the set as "mind-blowing ...
 You could see Ginny jump, the first time he did that character.
 It was fantastic!"
 Jamie Dornan portrayed the Huntsman / Sheriff Graham as a series regular until the character was killed off in the seventh episode (although he later appeared in the season finale as a guest star), while Eion Bailey was cast as Pinocchio / August Wayne Booth in a recurring role, starting with the ninth episode, "True North", where he was credited as "Stranger".
 He was promoted to series regular status for the fifteenth episode, "Red-Handed".
 Raphael Sbarge portrayed Jiminy Cricket / Dr. Archie Hopper.

-For the second season, Meghan Ory and Emilie de Ravin were promoted to series regulars as Red Riding Hood / Ruby and Belle / Lacey respectively, while Bailey made guest appearances in two episodes and Sbarge joined the recurring cast.
+For the second season, Meghan Ory and Emilie de Ravin were promoted to the main cast as Red Riding Hood / Ruby and Belle / Lacey respectively, while Bailey made guest appearances in two episodes and Sbarge joined the recurring cast.
 Colin O'Donoghue was cast as Captain Killian "Hook" Jones, initially in a recurring role, before being promoted to the main cast starting from the fourteenth episode.
 Additionally, Dornan made a guest appearance in the seventeenth episode.

-For the third season, Michael Raymond-James was promoted to series regular status as Neal Cassidy, while Ory did not return as a regular due to commitments to the CBS series Intelligence.
+For the third season, Michael Raymond-James was promoted to the main cast as Neal Cassidy, while Ory did not return as a regular due to commitments to the CBS series Intelligence.
 Ory continued to make recurring appearances throughout the season.